Heladit000/heladit000/README.md

 - 🔭I'm motivated to **learn and teach, ability to adapt to new environments**

-- 🌱 I’m currently learning **OpenAI and Sanity**
+- 🌱 I’m currently participating in **the platzi hackathon**
 - 🤖 My last public project is [**use Game**](https://github.com/Heladit000/useGame)

 - 💬I’m a Software Developer with a strong ability for self-learning and adaptation to diverse technological environments.
-Specialized in web development, both frontend (HTML, CSS, JavaScript, React) and backend (Node.js, Python, C, C#, SQL, MongoDB).
+Specialized in web development, both frontend (HTML, CSS, JavaScript, Next.js) and backend (Node.js, Python, C, C#, SQL, MongoDB).
 Experienced in API development, IoT system integration, and web platform creation.
 Dedicated to problem-solving and delivering innovative